carnival-data/carnival/docs/developer-setup.md

 # Developer Guide

-Carnival is a Groovy [multi-projects](https://guides.gradle.org/creating-multi-project-builds/) that uses [Gradle](https://gradle.org) as the build engine.
+Carnival is a Groovy [multi-project](https://guides.gradle.org/creating-multi-project-builds/) that uses [Gradle](https://gradle.org) as the build engine.
 The main project is in the `app` directory.
 Folders within `app` contain the sub-projects (eg. `app/public/carnival-core`, `app/public/carnival-gremlin-dsl`).
 Every sub-project has a `build.gradle` configuration file that defines it's dependencies and the gradle tasks that it can execute.
 The `build.gradle` file in the `app` directory defines project-wide configuration.

 Gradle task commands run from the root project filter down to the sub-projects.
 Gradle commands referenced in this documentation are assumed to be called from the root project directory `carnival/app` unless otherwise noted.

+This project also includes a [Docker image configuration](https://www.docker.com/resources/what-container) that can be built to run Carnival or the test suite.

 ## Contents
 1. [Installation](#installation)